 General citation rules:

-As there are many correct forms of citation, depending on one’s use, your works cited will look a bit different.
-Generally, all citations must include most of the following:
+Since there are many correct ways of citation, depending on your choice, the works cited will look a bit different.
+However, generally all citations must include most or all of the following:

 - Last name, First name of Author (s)

-- If there are more than a certain amount of authors, write the maximum amount with the words “et al.” after the last to imply authors one through #, with company.
+- If there are more than certain number of authors, write the maximum amount with the words “et al.” after the last to imply authors one through #, with company.

 - Title of article/book/journal

 - Name of article/journal/source